 The issues involved in a divorce are very complicated.
 It is important to have the assistance of a highly skilled New Jersey divorce attorney who knows New Jersey family law and who will be able to analyze your unique situation and guide you through the process step by step.

 Are you contemplating the dissolution of your marriage?

 Has your spouse unexpectedly served you with divorce papers?

 If you answered, “Yes,” to either of these questions, then the experienced New Jersey divorce and family law attorneys at Aretsky Law Group, P.C., can help.
-For a free initial consultation, call us 24/7 at 800-537-4154.
+For an initial consultation, call us 24/7 at 800-537-4154.